 It is our policy to honor any no-solicitation request as quickly as possible.
 We are legally required to internally retain records related to donations made, so we cannot delete your name upon request.
 Instead, we flag records internally so we can honor no-solicitation requests by suppressing messages as requested.

-We encourage donors who wish to have their names removed from CFF's and other mailing lists to contact the Direct Marketing Association (DMA) to enroll in the DMA's program to help control the mailings they will receive.
+We encourage donors who wish to reduce the amount of unwanted mail and/or have their names removed from other mailing lists to contact the Direct Marketing Association (DMA) to enroll in the DMA's program to help control the mailings they will receive.